I'm a town planner who enjoys doing crafting projects in my spare time.

 Please watch this video to show you how to knit garter stitches.
 They are very easy to learn.

-3 --- Now you should have a square of knitting with every row looking the same.
+Now you should have a square of knitting with every row looking the same.
 The next step is to cast off your knitting, to leave a neat edge without any chance that your knitting could fray.
 To cast off, you hold your two needles as normal and insert the empty needle into the last two stitches on the needle with the knitting.
 Using the needle, pull the second stitch over the one on the end of the row, and onto your other needle.
-Do this for ever stitch until you only have two stitches left on your needle, and then cut your wool or yarn, leaving a length of a few inches.
+Keep going until you only have two stitches left on your needle, and then cut your wool or yarn, leaving a length of a few inches.
 Using the end of this wool, seal the remaining stitches and tie a knot in the end.

 It may help you to watch this video on casting off stitches.